MTalhaZafar32/Customer-Segmentation/README.md

 Contributions and enhancements to the project are highly encouraged.
 If you discover any issues or have ideas for improvements, please feel free to submit a pull request.

 ## License
-This project is licensed under the `MIT License`.
+This project is licensed under the Apache `License 2.0` - see the LICENSE file for details.

 ## Acknowledgments
 This project acknowledges the valuable resources and libraries from the Python ecosystem that enable data analysis and clustering.